Thinkwise Cloud

 Universal GUI

-The Universal GUI is required for using the Thinkwise cloud, as the Windows GUI and its deprecated features are unavailable.
+The Universal GUI is required for using the Thinkwise Cloud, as the Windows GUI and its deprecated features are unavailable.

 Custom application settings are not supported for the Universal GUI.
 This means, for example, that: